Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Higher order gauge configurations and discrete 2D holonomy for surfaces embedded in 2-lattices

-Higher order gauge configurations were essentially defined in \cite{yetter_tqft}.
-Algebraic topology interpretations were extensively studied in \cite{martins_crossed,martins_porter,martins_cw_complex}, following the work of Brown and Higgins on fundamental crossed modules of pairs of spaces and 2-dimensional van Kampen theorem \cite{brown_higgins_cubes,brown_higgins_colimits,brown_higgins_sivera}.
-We will address this below.
-The inherent (and independently addressed) differential-geometric higher gauge theory was addressed in \cite{baez_schreiber,schreiber_waldorf1,schreiber_waldorf2,martins_picken}.
-Finally, homotopy quantum field theory applications of such appear in \cite{PorterTuraev} (and were there ``called formal $\cal C$ maps'').
+Continuing the work of Yetter and Porter \cite{yetter_tqft,porter_tqft}, fake-flat 2-gauge configurations on CW-complexes were defined in \cite{martins_crossed,martins_porter,martins_cw_complex}.
+Their algebraic topology interpretation was developed {therein}, following the work of Brown and Higgins on fundamental crossed modules of pairs of spaces and 2-dimensional van Kampen theorem \cite{brown_2dvk,brown_higgins_colimits,brown_higgins_cubes,brown_higgins_sivera}.
+Homotopy quantum field theory applications of fake-flat 2-gauge configurations appear in \cite{PorterTuraev} (and were there called ``formal $\cal C$ maps'').
+The inherent (and independently addressed) differential-geometric higher gauge theory for 2-bundles with {a 2-connection} appears in \cite{baez_schreiber,schreiber_waldorf1,schreiber_waldorf2,martins_picken,Zu1}.
+The term ``fake-flatness'' appeared originally in the context of gerbes with connection; see \cite{BrM}.